Hu Huaibang

 Hu Huaibang (胡怀邦; born 25 September 1955) is a Chinese former banker.
 He was chairman of the China Development Bank, a Fortune Global 500 company.
 He was expelled from the Chinese Communist Party in January 2020 and sentenced to life in prison in January 2021 for corruption.

 Career

 He earned a bachelor's degree in economics from Jilin University, and a PhD in economics from the Shanxi University of Finance and Economics in 1999.
 In 2000 he began working for the People's Bank of China, the central bank.
 He was posted in Chengdu, then Xi'an.
 He then joined the China Banking Regulatory Commission as a discipline official and a member of the party committee.
 In September 2008 he became chairman of the Bank of Communications.
 In April 2013 he was named chairman of the China Development Bank.
+He held the position until 2018, when he was removed from office on suspicions on corruption.

-Hu was an alternate member of the 18th Central Committee of the Chinese Communist Party.
+Hu was an alternate of the 18th Central Committee of the Chinese Communist Party.